Tux/Text-CSV_XS/doc/CSV_XS.md

     The `key` attribute is of an unsupported type.

+- 1502 "PRM - The value attribute is passed without the key attribute"

+    The `value` attribute is only allowed when a valid key is given.

+- 1503 "PRM - The value attribute is passed as an unsupported type"

+    The `value` attribute is of an unsupported type.

 - 2010 "ECR - QUO char inside quotes followed by CR not part of EOL"